Plymouth-Sailboat/SailBoatArduinoInterface/README.md

 First copy the folder `libraries` and put it in `~/Documents/Arduino/` on your PC.

 You should now be able to launch the .ino, compile and upload to the arduino.
 This will launch the Arduino into Stanby Mode, just receiving data from the sensors and sending them to the PC.
-It won't and shouldn't nove the rudder or the sail.
+It won't and shouldn't move the rudder or the sail.

 ## Authors